seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Exit ESCALUS*

 This deed unshapes me quite, makes me unpregnant
 And dull to all proceedings.
-A deflower’d maid!
+A deflower'd maid!
 And by an eminent body that enforced
 The law against it!
 But that her tender shame
 Will not proclaim against her maiden loss,